seshasainath-chinagudaba/SAI_WCE_challenge/README.md

  Following is the link provided for the folder containing the above images: https://github.com/seshasainath-chinagudaba/SAI_WCE_challenge/tree/ad20bf56223a40b200c4ea1096d0b06710482200/images/Test_data_set_2

-## 5. Top 5 Interpretability for each of the test dataset
+## 5.Interpretability for top 5 images for each of the test datasets:

 ### Test_data_set_2